 Skip to main content

-Why You Should Consider German Breeds for Your Next Gun Dog
+Why You Should Consider German Breeds for Your Next Hunting Dog

-Why You Should Consider German Breeds for Your Next Gun Dog
+Why You Should Consider German Breeds for Your Next Hunting Dog

 One particular individual who immersed his professional dog training life into the German way of doing things is Oklahoma resident Shelby Kervin, the owner of vom Kervinshof Kennels, a facility that deals in authentic Drahthaars and will also facilitate the importation of other German breeds.

-"I had some German friends at the time and when I went to visit them they recommended we import our dogs directly from Germany, which is what we started doing.
-I'd say a significant amount of law enforcement agencies import their dogs from Europe now, which is a testament to the quality of breeding."
+"I had some German friends at the time, and when I went to visit them, they recommended we import our dogs directly from Germany, which is what we started doing.
+I'd say a significant amount of law enforcement agencies import their dogs from Europe now, which is a testament to their quality of breeding."

 For this purpose, they tapped top bloodlines of pudelpointers, German shorthairs, stichelhaars, and lastly, griffons.
 It's not hard to understand why the result was originally dubbed a mongrel and a failure, but their commitment to breeding would eventually merge those bloodlines and breed-specific traits into a singular breed capable of handling the various duties they were bred for.